Symmetric Finite-Time Preparation of Cluster States via Quantum Pumps

 When the graph $\mathcal G$ also forms a lattice, the state is called a cluster state.
 Cluster states are resource states that are universal for MBQC in two or greater spatial dimensions\cite{RaussendorfBriegel2001,VandenNestetal2006}.
 It was later realized that cluster states are examples of SPT phases\cite{DohertyBartlett2009,ElseBartlettDoherty2012,ElseSchwarzBartlettDoherty12,Youetal2018,Devakuletal2018}.
 The 1D cluster state is protected by a $\mathbb Z_2^2$ global symmetry, which flips the spins on even and odd sites of the chain respectively.
-On the other hand, 2D cluster states are SPTs protected by subsystem symmetry.
-For example, on a square lattice, the cluster state can be protected by symmetries which flip spins on individual diagonal lines (see Figure \ref{fig:clustersquare}), while on a honeycomb lattice, it can be protected by fractal symmetries which only flip certain spins in the shape of Sierpinski triangles \cite{Devakuletal2018,KubicaYoshida2018} (see Figure \ref{fig:sierpinski}).
+On the other hand, 2D cluster states are SPT phases protected by subsystem symmetry.
+For example, on a square lattice, the cluster state can be protected by symmetries which flip spins on individual diagonal lines (Fig. \ref{fig:clustersquare}), while on a honeycomb lattice, it can be protected by fractal symmetries which only flip certain spins in the shape of Sierpinski triangles \cite{Devakuletal2018,KubicaYoshida2018} (Fig. \ref{fig:sierpinski}).
 Furthermore, any state in the same (subsystem) SPT phase as these cluster states (called cluster-like states) can also be used as a universal resource state \cite{Raussendorfetal2017,Stephenetal2017,Raussendorfetal2018,Stephenetal2018,DevakulWilliamson2018}.

-\textit{Pumping SPTs protected by Global Symmetries.} To design Hamiltonians whose time evolution pumps SPT states to the boundary, we take inspiration from Floquet SPTs for bosonic systems with unitary symmetry $G$.
-We first review some basic facts.
+\textit{Pumping SPT states protected by Global Symmetries.} To design Hamiltonians whose time evolution pumps SPT states to the boundary, we take inspiration from Floquet SPT phases for bosonic systems with unitary symmetry $G$.
 The classification of Floquet SPTs protected by $G$ can be thought of as that of a static system with symmetry $G \times \mathbb Z$ where $\mathbb Z$ denotes time translation\cite{ElseNayak2016,vonKeyserlingkSondhi2016,PotterMorimotoVishwanath16}.
-In the language of group cohomology, we can use the K\"unneth formula to write
+In the language of group cohomology, we can use the K\"unneth formula to write\footnote{See Appendix B of \cite{ChengZaletelBarkeshliVishwanathBonderson16} for a derivation.}